conda/conda-dot-org/blog/2023-05-31-may-releases.md

 ### 🔧 What Got Fixed? 🔧

-The following bug fixes were implemented into the 23.5.0 version of conda-libmamba-solver:
+The following bug fixes were implemented in the 23.5.0 version of conda-libmamba-solver:

 * An issue where running `conda update <package>` would result in the package being downgraded if no newer versions were available has been fixed.
 * conda-libmamba-solver 23.5.0 ensures that unauthenticated channels are not re-injected in the channel lists from installed packages if an authenticated equivalent is already present.